Hadron-quark transition and chiral symmetry restoration at high density: Formalism

 \section{Formalism}

+First, we give a sketch of our strategy of calculations.
+Our main purpose is to know the $\mu_{\rm B}$-dependence of the thermodynamic quantities of hadron or quark matter, where $\mu_{\rm B}$ is the baryon chemical potential.
+First, we construct the baryon number density $n_{\rm B}$ with the EVE of baryons.
+Next we require that $n_{\rm B}$ approaches ${n_{\rm q}\over{3}}$ in the high density limit, where $n_{\rm q}$ is the quark number density of pure quark phase.
+In this procedure, $n_{\rm B}$ depends on the chiral condensates $\sigma_f~(f=u,d,s)$ which are included in the quark model.
+Using the thermodynamic equation, the $\sigma_f$-dependence of the thermodynamic potential density $\Omega~(=-P)$ is obtained, where $P$ is the pressure of the system.
+The values of $\sigma_f$ are determined to minimize $\Omega$ (or maximize $P$).
+Using the obtained values of $\sigma_f$, the other thermodynamic quantities are calculated.

-As is shown in Fig.~\ref{Fig_volume1}, we consider $N$ non point-like baryons in the system with volume $V$ where $N$ is the number of baryons.
-We regard that this system is equivalent to the system of $N$ point-like baryons in the effective volume $V-v_{\rm B}N$ where $v_{\rm B}$ is the volume of a baryon; see Fig.~\ref{Fig_volume2}.
+As shown in Fig.~\ref{Fig_volume1}, we consider $N$ non-pointlike baryons in the system with volume $V$ where $N$ is the number of baryons.
+We consider this system to be equivalent to the system of $N$ pointlike baryons in the effective volume $V-v_{\rm B}N$ where $v_{\rm B}$ is the volume of a baryon; see Fig.~\ref{Fig_volume2}.
 Then, the following equation is satisfied;

-where $n_{\rm B}={N\over{V}}$ is the baryon density of non-point-like baryon and $n_{\rm BP}$ is the one of $N$ point-like baryons.
-Hence, the baryon number density of baryonic matter with the excluded volume effects is given by
+where $n_{\rm B}={N\over{V}}$ is the baryon density of non-pointlike baryon and $\tilde{n}_{\rm B}$ is the one of $N$ pointlike baryons.
+In this paper, we add a tilde to the baryon number density of point-like baryons.
+Hence, the baryon number density of baryonic matter with EVE is given by